 11.5 oz (size 12)

 This week I got my hands on a pair of Nike Downshifter 10 running shoes and had a chance to review its features.
 The Downshifter is a shoe that Nike released more than 10 years ago in an effort to offer an alternative for their more expensive running shoes.
 The idea was to come up with a shoe that offers the comfort and support that you’d expect from a Nike product for runners built with materials that keep costs low.
+This was the case with the Swift Run and the Flex Experience series as well.
 The style came a long way from its original looks and over the years benefited from the brand technologies becoming more affordable.
 The Downshifter 7 , released just a few years ago was the first edition featuring a seamless upper and was a major development overall for the series.

 The 10’s iteration was released in late 2019 and in my opinion is the best version ever released.
 With its modern looks and updated features it can easily pass as a more expensive running shoe.
 The pair I got was the black and red one with white sole, my favorite colorway this year.
 Out of the box the shoes look pretty impressive given they only cost $60.
 They are lightweight and first right in, without any need to break them in.
 They do look a bit narrow, much like many other runners from Nike so if you have wide feet you may want to go a half size up or skip them all together.